Oliver Denham

-Oliver James Denham (born 4 May 2002) is a Welsh professional footballer who plays as a defender for EFL Championship club Cardiff City.
+Oliver James Denham (born 4 May 2002) is a professional footballer who plays as a defender for League of Ireland Premier Division club Sligo Rovers.

 Club career

+Cardiff City

 Denham began his career as a youth player with Manchester United before signing for Cardiff City in September 2020.
 He made his professional debut for the side as a substitute in place of Sean Morrison during a 2–0 defeat against Brighton & Hove Albion in the EFL Cup on 24 August 2021.
 Denham made his first start for Cardiff City in the FA Cup fourth round defeat against Liverpool on 6 February 2022.

+On 10 July 2023 Denham joined Scottish Championship club Dundee United on loan for the duration of the 2023-24 season.
+He was recalled by Cardiff in January 2024 having made just one appearance for Dundee United.

+On 2 February 2024, Denham was loaned out to League of Ireland Premier Division club Sligo Rovers until the end of June.

+On 7 June 2024, Cardiff said he would be leaving on 30 June 2024 when his contract expired.
+On 1 July 2024, he made the move to Sligo Rovers permanent, signing a contract until the end of the 2025 season.

 International career

 Denham was selected for the Wales under-21 squad for the EURO 2023 qualifying matches against Switzerland and Bulgaria on 25 and 29 March 2022.